 But you don’t have to be anemic to see gum problems when hormone levels change.
 Conditions like “pregnancy gingivitis” mirror the symptoms of gum disease but are hormone induced instead of related to bacteria.
 Some women see chronic bleeding and gingivitis-like symptoms regardless of how well they brush and floss.
 Like other pregnancy symptoms, this faux-gingivitis will also tend to resolve after you give birth.

 It could be life-threatening to an unborn baby if you mistake active periodontal disease for pregnancy gingivitis.
 Periodontal disease is known to statistically raise your risks of preeclampsia, pre-term labor, low birth weight in babies, and even stillbirth.
 Unknowingly shrugging the symptoms off as temporary or hormonal related is a dangerous approach to take.

 The only way to truly know whether your gum health condition is hormonal related or clinical periodontal disease is to meet with your dentist or gum specialist.
-Experts like Dr. Saunders can evaluate your oral tissues and medical history to determine specific risk factors, symptoms, and warning signs for both types of gum conditions.
+Experts can evaluate your oral tissues and medical history to determine specific risk factors, symptoms, and warning signs for both types of gum conditions.